Controlling access to files

 - Block and kill to block the action by default, and shut down the process that launched the action.

-- Click on + Add a specific behavior and choose the resource(s) that you want to exclude from the default behavior.
+- Click on + Add specific behavior and choose the resource(s) that you want to exclude from the default behavior.
 Select the behavior for each case.

 EXAMPLE